ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 import Template from '@ckeditor/ckeditor5-ui/src/template';

 /**
- * The multiroot editor UI view.
+ * The multi-root editor UI view.
 It is a virtual view providing an inline editable, but without
  * any specific arrangement of the components in the DOM.
  *
  * @extends module:ui/editorui/editoruiview~EditorUIView
  */
 class MultirootEditorUIView extends EditorUIView {
 	/**
-	 * Creates an instance of the multiroot editor UI view.
+	 * Creates an instance of the multi-root editor UI view.
 	 *
 	 * @param {module:utils/locale~Locale} locale The {@link module:core/editor/editor~Editor#locale} instance.
 	 * @param {module:engine/view/view~View} editingView The editing view instance this view is related to.